Do you need a giant American history timeline?

 A blurb like that doesn’t help you make many connections.
 It certainly doesn’t show the historical context.

 But what if you could use a set of activity sheets, not simply to record what children learned, but to help them make connections.
 To help them understand the historical context.
-Activity sheets which guided kids towards an understanding of what was going on and why, and how the event fit within the story of history.
+Activity sheets that guide kids towards an understanding of what was going on and why, and how the event fits within the story of history.

 What a difference it would make in your homeschool!

 Kids would begin making connections on their own.
 They’d see how events fit together and build upon each other, to create the world we know.

 And that’s just what The Giant American History Timeline does!